The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 If the test gives people such inaccurate results, why do so many still put stock in it?
 One reason is that the flattering, vague descriptions for many of the types have huge amounts of overlap — so many people could fit into several of them.

 This is called the Forer effect, and is a technique long used by purveyors of astrology, fortune telling, and other sorts of pseudoscience to persuade people they have accurate information about them.

 All this is why psychologists — the people who focus on understanding and analyzing human behavior — almost completely disregard the Myers-Briggs in contemporary research.

 Search for any prominent psychology journal for analysis of personality tests, and you'll find mentions of several different systems that have been developed in the decades since the test was introduced, but not the Myers-Briggs itself.
 Apart from a few analyses finding it to be flawed, virtually no major psychology journals have published research on the test — almost all of it comes in dubious outlets like The Journal of Psychological Type, which were specifically created for this type of research.

 CPP, the company that publishes the test, has three leading psychologists on their board, but none of them have used it whatsoever in their research.
 "It would be questioned by my academic colleagues," Carl Thoresen, a Stanford psychologist and CPP board member, admitted to the Washington Post in 2012.

 Apart from the introversion/extroversion aspect of the Myers-Briggs, the newer, empirically driven tests focus on entirely different categories.
-The Five Factor model measures people's openness, conscientiousness, extraversion, agreeableness, and neuroticism — factors that do differ widely among people, data has told us.
-And there's some evidence that this scheme have some predictive power in determining people's ability to be successful at various jobs and in other situations.
+The five-factor model measures people's openness, conscientiousness, extroversion, agreeableness, and neuroticism — factors that do differ widely among people, according to actual data collected.
+And there's some evidence that this scheme may have some predictive power in determining people's ability to be successful at various jobs and in other situations.